DouglasKings/Student-Promotion/README.md

 # Student Promotion
- Determining if a child has been promoted.
+Create a program that will be used to determine if a child can be promoted or not.
+Tbe promoted, he needs an average score of atleast 50 in the four subjects sat.